-21 What other forms of agreement with a competitor are likely to be an issue?
-Can these issues be resolved by appropriate confidentiality provisions?
+What other forms of agreement with a competitor are likely to be an issue?
+How can these issues be resolved?

-A number of horizontal restrictive agreement types with actual or potential competitors, such as price fixing, market allocation, output restriction, collective refusals to deal (group boycotts) and bid rigging, have consistently been deemed to be per se illegal.
-On the other hand, agreements such as licensing, R&D, co-marketing and co-manufacturing can be exempted from the article 4 prohibition under an effects-based test, since they may bring about economic or technological efficiencies.
+A number of horizontal restrictive agreement types with actual or potential competitors, such as price-fixing, market allocation, output restriction, collective refusals to deal (group boycotts) and bidrigging, have consistently been deemed to be per se illegal.
+However, agreements such as licensing, R&D, co-marketing and co-manufacturing can be exempted from the article 4 prohibition under an effects-based test, since they may bring about economic or technological efficiencies.
 Putting in place appropriate confidentiality conditions and Chinese wall separation mechanisms may assist in preventing coordinated behaviour, reducing the exposure risks of collusion or claims of facilitating collusion between the parties.
 In any event, this issue warrants a case-by-case analysis.